williamphelps13/top-notch-tomatillos/README.md

 ### Middle of project

-A challenge was setting up Router especially with match and the need to convert our Movie functional component into a class component.
+A challenge was setting up Router, especially with match and the need to convert our Movie functional component into a class component.

 A success was setting up stubbing of api calls in Cypress.